 All the drain systems in your home need proper venting to ensure that no sewage gases escape into the house.
 When vent pipes are clogged, sewer air will not have a clear outlet from the drains in your home, and leaking odors will occur.

 To fix this problem, check for clogs in your pipes and try to determine whether there are any obstructions such as debris among other substances.
 Then, using a drain snake, try to dislodge it from the pipe to keep it clear.
 Work with a plumber for the best results.
 They have the right skills and tools for properly dislodging and removing clogs in your drainage and piping system.
+This could fix a bathroom’s sewage smell.

 Contact Complete Comfort Today!